Ireland Spouse Visa: Bringing your non-EEA spouse or civil partner to Ireland

 Non-EEA National Sponsor

 Non-EEA sponsors will have different financial requirements based on their immigration status.
-Category B sponsors (Non-Critical Employment Permit Holders, some Stamp 4 holders, and Ministers of Religion) must have a gross income in each of the prior 2 years of application that is in excess of what is applied by the Department of Social Protection in their eligibility assessment for Family Income Supplement.
-This typically amounts to a minimum earning of €30,000 after tax for the previous two years.
+Category B sponsors must demonstrate gross income in each of the two years prior to application that exceeds the relevant threshold set by the Department of Social Protection under the Working Family Payment (WFP) scheme, based on family size.
 For more information regarding this financial requirement, consult an immigration attorney who is experienced in Irish law.

 It should be noted that in addition to meeting specific financial requirements, Category B sponsors will need to wait for 12 months before they can apply for family reunification.